awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 1. In the navigation pane, choose **Crawlers**\.

-1. In the crawlers list, choose the option beside the Systems Manager Inventory data crawler\.
+1. In the crawlers list, choose the option next to the Systems Manager Inventory data crawler\.
 The crawler name uses the following format:

    AWSSystemsManager\-*Resource\_Data\_Sync\_bucket\_name*\-*Region*\-*AWS\_account\_ID*